 2. Qwen3 32B (Local via llama.cpp)

-Pat's take: The single biggest cost saver in my stack.
+Pat’s take: The single biggest cost saver in my stack.
 Qwen3 handles roughly 70% of my text generation at zero marginal cost.
-When I needed FAQ schema answers for 50 product pages, Qwen3 finished in 20 minutes.
-Through an API, that would've been $15-30.
-My weekly PAA pipeline uses it to write FAQ answers from GSC data.
-All free.
-Is it as good as Claude for complex reasoning?
-No. But for 80% of content tasks, it's indistinguishable.
+When I needed FAQ schema answers for 50 product pages, Qwen3 finished in 20 minutes; through an API that would’ve been $15-30.
+My weekly PAA pipeline uses it to write FAQ answers from Search Console data, all free.
+As good as Claude for complex reasoning?
+No. But for 80% of content tasks it’s indistinguishable, and in my operation that 80% is the volume I used to hand to a person.

 Rating: 5/5